 Option 3 is the most radical change to the community placement, as it pulls it toward the neighborhood and farther from the lake.
 The east ballfield is completely displaced with this footprint, but more lakeside space is opened up for other activities.

 The parking lot changes are similar to Option 2, completely displacing the play area and relocating the parking lot away from the lake shore.
-However, this time the design team choose to invade the sycamore tree rows with concrete, as a trade for no intersection changes.
+However, this time the design team chose to invade the sycamore tree rows with concrete, as a trade for no intersection changes.

 Just like Option 2, the existing pool structure could be used for an open-air pavilion or some other facility.
-The current facility can also continue operation during construction, but unlike Option 2 parking goes unaffected for chunk of time.
+The current facility can also continue operation during construction, but unlike Option 2 parking goes unaffected for a chunk of time.

 The new footprint also takes into account the potential soil instability that the old site suffered from.
 Option 3’s location puts the community center along the lake shore that Green Lake had before it was dredged.
 The better soil conditions allows simpler and more cost-effective foundation work.